The Atheist Bible, CC-BY Fabian M. Suchanek

 at the firefighter station in Lagos, Portugal (freedom of panorama)

 Empathy is a basic ability to suffer with people who suffer.
-Empathy induces the desire to help suffering people, and such help is called altruism.
+Empathy induces the desire to help suffering people, and such help is called altruism10.

 Like empathy, altruism appears in humans and some animal species.
-For example, green monkeys warn each other of predators using different calls.
+For example, laboratory rats worked to free trapped, distressed cagemates from restrainers, even if it meant giving up chocolate for themselves11.
+Green monkeys warn each other of predators using different calls.
 Zoologists have identified one call that means “Careful!
 An eagle!” (causing those who hear it to look up in fear) and another one that means “Warning!
-A lion!” (causing those who hear it to climb on a tree) 1.
-Again, the notion of fear is to be understood here in the functional sense that we have discussed before.
+A lion!” (causing those who hear it to climb on a tree)12.
 Such behavior of warning others is beneficial for the survival of the group, and hence the trait has had an evolutionary advantage.
-Beyond that, it can be shown that, for humans, helping other people actually makes people feel happy.
-That altruism causes feelings of happiness makes perfect sense from an evolutionary point of view: if helping makes you happy, you help more, and societies with happy helpers were more successful.
-Interestingly, research has also found the opposite to be true as well: happier people are also kinder.
-Psychologists generally refer to this virtuous cycle of helping others, doing good and subsequently feeling good as “the helper’s high”.
+Beyond that, it can be shown that, for humans, helping other people actually makes people feel happy13.
+This effect makes perfect sense from an evolutionary point of view: If helping makes you happy, you help more, and societies with happy helpers were more successful.
+Psychologists generally refer to this virtuous cycle of helping others, doing good and subsequently feeling good as the helper’s high.

 If you need the threat of eternal torture to be a good person,